Optical Shock-Enhanced Self-Photon Acceleration: Results

-The inside pulse begins with high intensity at the back of the pulse envelope [Fig. 2 (b)], where notably, the focal spot size was compressed to 60\% of the diffraction limit due to additional focusing by the plasma waveguide.
-As the high intensity light at the back of the pulse propagates with a small diameter, the on-axis intensity and electron density increase and steepen [Fig. 2 (c)-(d)].
-The effective duration of the pulse decreases by a factor of 1.6, from 3.3 fs to 2 fs over only $90 \, \mu$m.
+The inside pulse begins with high intensity at the back of the pulse envelope [Fig. 2(d)], where notably, the focal spot size was compressed to 60\% of the diffraction limit due to additional focusing by the plasma waveguide.
+As the high intensity light at the back of the pulse propagates with a small diameter, the on-axis intensity and electron density increase and steepen [Fig. 2(e)-(f)].
+The effective on-axis duration of the pulse decreased by a factor of 1.6, from 3.3 fs to 2 fs over only $90 \, \mu$m.
 At higher incident intensities, the spot size was only compressed to 80-100\% of the diffraction limit, but the duration was compressed 4.7$\times$ to 700 as.

-The spectrum of the inside pulse evolves rapidly as it propagates along the optical axis [Fig. 3 (a)].
+The spectrum of the inside pulse evolves rapidly as it propagates along the optical axis [Fig. 3(a)].
 Significant broadening about the fundamental frequency was observed within the first $15 \, \mu$m of interaction length.
 The spectral width at the $10^{-4}$ level more than doubled within only $45 \, \mu$m, and nearly quadrupled within $90 \, \mu$m.
 At this point, almost all of the light was shifted to the high-frequency side of the spectrum.
 Although some ionization-induced odd-harmonic generation was observed \cite{ionization_harmonics}, comparisons with photon-kinetics simulations, which do not include nonlinear effects \cite{PhotonKinetics,PABook}, indicate that it did not play a role in the overall spectral broadening.

-The total duration of the pulse was compressed considerably during the interaction, and spectral filtering reveals an even shorter high-frequency structure [Fig. 3 (b)].
-Applying a simple short-pass filter to the output of the photon accelerator ($z = 90 \, \mu$m) isolates a spatially coherent, extreme ultraviolet pulse.
-The pulse, containing only wavelengths shorter than $100 \, \mbox{nm}$ and 0.16\% of the total incident pulse energy has a duration of 1.5 optical cycles, or $384 \, \mbox{as}$ intensity full-width at half-maximum --- 1.2 times the transform limit for the filtered bandwidth.
-With a nearly flat quadratic phase in the transverse direction, the pulse has ideal focusability.
-Such a pulse could be used to drive or probe an experiment without any further manipulation.
+The spectrum of the inside pulse was radially homogeneous within the diffraction limited spot ($r_0 = 1.5 \, \mu \mbox{m}$), but changed further out due to imperfect guiding at these larger radii.